vpaliy/ImageTransition/README.md

 # ImageTransition
 [![API](https://img.shields.io/badge/API-12%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=12)

-This project provides a library for making transitions between the activities with shared images.
+This project provides a library for making transitions between activities with shared images.

 # Simple example #
 ![](https://github.com/vpaliyX/ImageTransition/blob/master/art/ezgif.com-video-to-gif%20(4).gif)

-Please check out a [video](https://www.youtube.com/watch?v=ybzTDJHUrSo) with the same sample, there it goes more smoothly.
+Please check out a [video](https://www.youtube.com/watch?v=ybzTDJHUrSo) with the same sample, there it runs more smoothly.

 # How do I use a shared element transition? #
 Basically, there are only four main abstractions you need to deal with: `AnimatedImageView`,`TransitionStarter`, `TransitionRunner` and `TransitionAnimation`.
 If you want to implement this transition on pre-lollipop devices, you have to use `AnimatedImageView` or its subclasses, in order to share the images with different scale type, otherwise you get undesired behaviour.<br>